Space Station 13

 Space Station 13, often shortened to SS13, is a top-down tile-based action role-playing multiplayer video game running on the freeware BYOND game engine, originally released in 2003.

 The game is set on a futuristic space station; however, the location of the in-game world can differ depending on the server that is being played, including a spacecraft and an exoplanet.
 One of the defining features of Space Station 13 is its emphasis on player roles.
 At the beginning of each round, players choose or are assigned a specific role on the station, such as a medical doctor, engineer, security officer, chef, or scientist.
 Each role has unique responsibilities, equipment, and abilities that are crucial to the smooth functioning of the station.

 Players are free to work together with their fellow crewmates to complete tasks and keep the station running smoothly, or they can choose to cause chaos and disrupt the work of others.
 The game has a variety of different game modes and win conditions, which can range from simple survival to complex conspiracies and political intrigue.

+The original version of the game has now split into many different versions, each with varying levels of open collaboration in its development, with some servers (like Goonstation) being licensed under Creative Commons BY-NC-SA, while other servers (like tgstation) are under mixed licenses.
+Most repositories are open to community-driven implementations.

+Development and history

+Space Station 13 was originally created in 2003 by developer Exadv1 as an atmospheric simulation program before being expanded into a multiplayer game on the BYOND engine.
+In 2006, the original source code was released or leaked to the public, prompting player communities to create independent, competing development branches.

+Because development transitioned into open-source community branches, several prominent codebases evolved with different design goals: